jackdesert/arscca/arscca/templates/help/scanner.md

 Staging Mode means when you scan a barcode, that driver will be added to the bottom of the staging grid.

 Registration Mode means when you scan a barcode, that driver will be highlighted in the list of registered drivers.
 (You can also sort this list by double clicking on any header.)

+In order for the scanned driver to be highlighted, you must check *Set Focus on Scanned Entries* in Bar Code Scanner Config.